 The ceiling didn’t take long to dry but the walls took longer.

 The dining room ceiling is all patched up and the light are so bright!

 Over the weekend we have been waiting for the plaster to dry, and Ryan managed to get one coat of white paint on the ceiling.
 We tried to stay out of the house as much as we could as it’s such a mess everywhere else in the house.
-It was Thea’s birthday so we went our for lunch, and her party was on Sunday.
+It was Thea’s birthday so we went out for lunch, and her party was on Sunday.
 Ava is getting quite stressed out at the mess everywhere, saying she wants the old kitchen back.

-DAY EIGHT OF OUR kitchen renovation
+DAY EIGHT OF OUR KITCHEN RENOVATION

 Monday rolled round again and the radiators were replaced and the pipes in the dining area boxed in and plastered.
 I’m really pleased we decided to have the coving down.
 Even though it’s a little annoying to have the box there, it’s better than the coving!

 We chose these Acova 2 Column radiators from B and Q to match the ones in the lounge.
 Even though they are kind of traditional in shape, I think they go well as they are white and simple.
 The guys also discovered that the kitchen part of the room is about an inch higher than the dining area.
 So they need to level the floor.
 We knew it would need some work as there is a lump along the floor where they must have knocked through years ago.
 But they will have to chisel it out and then pour over quite a lot of self-levelling flooring.
 They hope to have it finished by the time the kitchen is delivered!

 They cut a section of the lino out to see what was underneath.
 Look at all the dusty footprints.
 Our whole house kind of looks like that too.